zeek/zeek/scripts/base/bif/plugins/Zeek_TCP.events.bif.zeek.rst

    :optlen: The length of the options value.

-   .. zeek:see:: tcp_packet tcp_contents tcp_rexmit
+   .. zeek:see:: tcp_packet tcp_contents tcp_rexmit tcp_options

-   .. note:: There is currently no way to get the actual option value, if any.
+   .. note:: To inspect the actual option values, if any, use :zeek:see:`tcp_options`.

+.. zeek:id:: tcp_options

+   :Type: :zeek:type:`event` (c: :zeek:type:`connection`, is_orig: :zeek:type:`bool`, options: :zeek:type:`TCP::OptionList`)

+   Generated for each TCP header that contains TCP options.
+This is a very low-level event and potentially expensive as it may be raised very often.

+   :c: The connection the packet is part of.

+   :is_orig: True if the packet was sent by the connection's originator.

+   :options: The list of options parsed out of the TCP header.

+   .. zeek:see:: tcp_packet tcp_contents tcp_rexmit tcp_option

 .. zeek:id:: tcp_packet